 While open plan living isn’t for everyone, it is growing in popularity - some homeowners are even now opening up the upstairs of their properties, too, with many modern homes and new-builds featuring open plan en-suite bathrooms.
 Some may find this type of living uncomfortable, which is why bifold doors offer a great middle ground.

 In this article, we’re going to discuss the pros and cons of installing internal bifold doors for the bathroom.
 We have similar articles within this series that may interest you.
-Please take a look through our guides on Bifold Doors for the Living Room, Bifold Doors for the Kitchen, and Bifold Doors for the Bedroom and Internal Bifold Doors for Wardrobes.
+Please take a look through our guides on Bifold Doors for the Living Room, Bifold Doors for the Kitchen, Bifold Doors for the Bedroom and Internal Bifold Doors for Wardrobes.

 Which Door Is Suitable For Bathrooms?